pnp/List-Formatting/column-samples/number-circle-in-circle/README.md

 # Number Circle in Circle

 ## Summary
-This sample shows who the percentage value in a column can be displayed as the areaof a circle within  another circle.
+This sample shows who the percentage value in a column can be displayed as the area of a circle within  another circle.

 ![screenshot of the sample](./Circle_percent_result.png)